 Research Areas: Chinese Art and Archaeology; Intellectual History of the Song-Yuan Era; Technology, Technicity, and Reprography in East Asia; Antiquarianism

 Professor Moser is currently at work on a second book project Moral Depths: Making Antiquity in a Medieval Chinese Cemetery, which examines the recently discovered family cemetery of the Neo-Confucian philosopher and antiquarian Lü Dalin (1040–1093).
-He is also collaborating with scholars in Xian, Hangzhou, Hong Kong, and elsewhere on a traveling exhibition and scholarly catalogue of the exquisite grave goods recovered from the cemetery.
+With Jason Protass, he is also co-editing Countless Sands: Buddhists and their Environments in Medieval Asia (forthcoming from University of Hawai’i Press).

 Having studied in Taiwan, Japan, and the United States, and taught in China and Quebec before coming to Brown, Professor Moser endeavors to integrate the perspectives of diverse scholarly traditions in his teaching.
 He teaches an introductory course on the arts of Asia organized around the biographies of exemplary objects, as well as a wide range of other surveys and seminars.
 He also advises graduate students in all fields of Chinese art history.

-He is affiliated with the Department of East Asian Studies, serves on the steering committee for the Program in Early Cultures, and has collaborated with faculty in Anthropology, Religious Studies, and the Joukowsky Institute on a variety of teaching and research projects.
+He is affiliated with the Department of East Asian Studies, serves on the steering committees for the Program in Early Cultures and Program in Medieval Studies, and has collaborated with faculty in Anthropology, Religious Studies, and the Joukowsky Institute on a variety of teaching and research projects.

 For more information on Professor Moser, please go to his University Research page.